Emergent SU(N) symmetry in disordered SO(N) spin chains

-(iii) There are proposals to realize SU(N) magnetism with arbitrary N in fermionic alkaline-earth cold atomic systems in representations other than the fundamental one~\cite{Gorshkov2010}.
+(iii) There are proposals to realize SU($N$) magnetism with arbitrary $N$ in fermionic alkaline-earth cold atomic systems in representations other than the fundamental one~\cite{Gorshkov2010}.
 Exploiting the isomorphism $\mathrm{so}\left(6\right)\sim\mathrm{su}\left(4\right)$, disordered SU(4) magnetic chains in the self-conjugate representation realize an SO(6)-symmetric chain in its defining representation.
-In this case, according to our mechanism, disordered SU(4) symmetric chains would realize $\ensuremath{\text{SU\ensuremath{\left(4\right)}}\overset{\mbox{emerg}}{\longrightarrow}\text{SU\ensuremath{\left(6\right)}}}$\footnote{The proposal from ref.~\cite{Gorshkov2010} generates SU(N)-symmetric spin Hamiltonians, with arbitrary N, in perturbation theory in $1/U$ (where $U$ is the usual Hubbard on-site interaction) in the Mott insulating limit.
+In this case, according to our mechanism, disordered SU(4) symmetric chains would realize $\ensuremath{\text{SU\ensuremath{\left(4\right)}}\overset{\mbox{emerg}}{\longrightarrow}\text{SU\ensuremath{\left(6\right)}}}$.~\footnote{The proposal from Ref.~\onlinecite{Gorshkov2010} generates SU($N$)-symmetric spin Hamiltonians, with arbitrary $N$, in perturbation theory in $1/U$ (where $U$ is the usual Hubbard on-site interaction) in the Mott insulating limit.
 To lowest order, only the Heisenberg term appears.
-By symmetry, however, other SU(N)-invariant terms (biquadratic, etc.) are also allowed and appear in higher orders of perturbation theory.
-Systems which are closer to the Mott transition and at weaker interaction strengths should therefore be described by these more general SU(N) Hamiltonians.}.
+By symmetry, however, other SU($N$)-invariant terms (biquadratic, etc.) are also allowed and appear in higher orders of perturbation theory.
+Systems which are closer to the Mott transition and at weaker interaction strengths should therefore be described by these more general SU($N$) Hamiltonians.}

-(iv) Random SO(2S+1) chains can, in fact, be designed by fine-tuning in \emph{any} disordered rotation invariant spin-S system.
-Such generic spin-S chains have been previously studied by some of us~\citep{quitoprb2016}, but the SO(N) phases of these systems were not, at that point characterized.
+(iv) Random SO($2S+1$) chains can, in fact, be designed by fine-tuning in \emph{any} disordered rotation invariant spin-$S$ system.
+Such generic spin-$S$ chains have been previously studied by some of us~\cite{quitoprb2016}, but the SO($N$) phases of these systems were not characterized at that point.

-We will first describe the general model and our results for the disordered $\text{SO\ensuremath{\left(N\right)}}\overset{\textrm{emerg}}{\longrightarrow}\text{SU\ensuremath{\left(N\right)}}$ mechanism.
+We will first describe the general model and our results for the disordered $\text{SO}(N)\overset{\textrm{emerg}}{\longrightarrow}\text{SU}(N)$ mechanism.
 After that, we will give the finer technical details of our work.